-Is There A Specific Driving Test For People With A Learning Disability?
+Is There a Specific Driving Test for Learning Disabilities

 When working to obtain a driver’s license, half the battle is understanding where your particular challenges may lie.
 If you have a learning disability, such as dyslexia, then taking the written portion of a driving test can be a source of anxiety and stress.

 But don’t worry!
-There are accommodations available for those with learning disabilities when it comes to obtaining a driver’s license.
+There are reasonable accommodations the DMV makes available for those with learning disabilities when it comes to obtaining a driver’s license.
 If you have a learning disability, here’s what you need to know to help set you up for success.

 Is There A Driving Test For People With A Learning Disability?

 The specific driving test you need to take in order to accommodate your learning disability depends on the disability and the place you live.
-However, there are accommodations made available that you can call ahead of time to your local Department of Motor Vehicles to request.
+However, there are reasonable accommodations DMVs make available that you can call ahead of time to your local Department of Motor Vehicles to request.
 These include: